FullStackForger/ifmd-fullstackforger/tech/environment-setup/strider-ci-on-aws-ec2/part-1-strider-setup.md

 ```
 http://localhost:3000/auth/github/callback
 ```
-replacing `localhost:3000` with your ci url addresss.
+**Note: ** Remember to replace `localhost:3000` with your CI server url address.
 Keep page open, you will use App Client ID and App Client Secret in a minute.

 **Note:** This step is not required if you run strider locally